PowerDNS/pdns/pdns/dnsdistdist/docs/reference/config.rst

   :param str netmask: A CIDR netmask, e.g. ``"192.0.2.0/24"``.
 Without a subnetmask, only the specific address is allowed.

+.. function:: clearConsoleHistory()

+  .. versionadded:: 1.6.0

+  Clear the internal (in-memory) buffers of console commands.
+These buffers are used to provide the :func:`delta` command and console completion and history, and can end up being quite large when a lot of commands are issued via the console, consuming a noticeable amount of memory.

 .. function:: controlSocket(address)

   Bind to ``addr`` and listen for a connection for the console.
 Since 1.3.0 only connections from local users are allowed